left-arrow.svg

 The Czech VAT limit amount is increased to 2 000 000 CZK from 1.1.2023.
 You will become a Czech national VAT payer if your income exceeds 2 million CZK in the last 12 consecutive months from your Czech source of income.
 For example, you have income from Czech registered business 200 000 CZK and from Companies that are registered out of the Czech Republic of 2 000 000 CZK.
 You are not eligible for Czech VAT registration because your Czech sources of income didn't exceed over 2 million CZK in the last 12 months.

-Czech VAT rates and charging The VAT
+Czech VAT rates and charging VAT in 2024

-The Czech Republic has 3 VAT rates
+The Czech Republic has 2 VAT rates

-1. The basic rate of VAT - is 21%,
+• The standard rate of VAT - 21%

-2. The first reduced VAT rate - 15%,
+• The reduced rate of VAT - 12%

 Examples of Charging VAT for Czech registered businesses while invoicing out of the Czech Republic for the services provided from the Czech Republic.